Please note: We have sold out of all packages, Nucs and Queens for the 2017 season.

 Hybridized Russians are mated with no control over the drone sources, and breeder stock has not met any purity standard for Russian breeders.
 This can result in a queen lacking breed characteristics, and queens with inconsistent behaviors.
 They may not represent the genetics bred into the RHBA lines.
 In some cases, this has created confusion regarding temperament, productivity, and honey production and RHBA queens.

 The package order forms can be printed from the link below.

 Please note: We have sold out of package bees, Nucs and Queens for the 2017 season

 Pickup Dates may change if bee suppliers are not ready with bees & queens.
 I will provide updates on this website, when dates are confirmed.
 Please call 413-665-4513 one week before your assigned date and listen to the phone message – it will have specific instructions regarding times and dates.
 Pick up hours are 10AM – 5PM.
 Please notify Dan Conlon if you need to make special arrangements – in advance please.

 - Russian Nucs (Coy Apiaries) – Pick up by appointment only, after they are inspected & made ready for release.

-- Warm Colors Queens & Nucs will be available in June.
+- Warm Colors Queens & Nucs are sold out for the 2017 season.

 Email us at firstname.lastname@example.org with any questions.